What’s New in Entomology: Eastern Nebraska

-Western bean cutworms: High populations of western bean cutworms were seen in many parts of the state in 2018.
+- Western bean cutworms (Figure 1): High populations of western bean cutworms were seen in many parts of the state in 2018.
 Decreased susceptibility of western bean cutworm larvae to the Cry1F Bt protein in some Bt corn has been documented in Nebraska and other states.
 These hybrids should be scouted and treated with an insecticide when thresholds are exceeded.
 More

-Seed corn maggot: Seed corn maggot was found damaging soybeans in south-central Nebraska.
+- Seed corn maggot (Figure 3): Seed corn maggot was found damaging soybeans in south-central Nebraska.
 A cover crop mix containing radishes did not winter kill and was tilled in before soybean planting.
 The decaying plant material attracted the seed corn maggot flies to lay their eggs in the field, and the maggots were able to damage the germinating soybean seeds, which were not treated with an insecticide.

-Japanese beetles continue to expand their range in Nebraska: Japanese beetles can be found as far west as Lincoln County, based on annual surveys by Nebraska Department of Agriculture.
+- Japanese beetles (Figure 5) continue to expand their range in Nebraska.
+They can be found as far west as Lincoln County, based on annual surveys by Nebraska Department of Agriculture.
 They are more commonly being seen in corn and soybean fields, as well as a variety of other crops, trees, and shrubs.
 Be on the lookout for them in 2019.
 More

 - Force 6.5G: Syngenta has labeled a new formulation of its tefluthrin insecticide, Force 6.5G, for control of soil insects in field corn, popcorn, seed corn, and sweet corn.
 Tefluthrin is an IRAC Group 3, pyrethroid insecticide.

 - Soybean gall midge: This fly maggot was found damaging soybeans in Nebraska, Iowa, South Dakota and Minnesota in 2018.
 See a more detailed CPC Proceedings article.